imzoloft/imzoloft/README.md

 ```
 ~ It always seems impossible until it's done.

-Hey there, I am a software engineer.
+Hey there, I am a software engineer since 2021.
-Currently working as a full-stack developer since 2021.

 I am currently working on a SaaS (Nuxt.js, Golang)